 Want to know how to have a best seller book?
-There's legit, and not so legit, ways to get one.
-Best selling book shenanigans are called out her.
-Also learn why best selling status may not matter.
+There are legit, and not so legit, ways to get one.
+Best-selling book shenanigans are called out here.
+Also learn why best-selling status may not matter.

 These days when you mention a webinar, you might hear, "Not another one!"
 Why the negativity?
 Discover why people hate webinars and how to make a great webinar that participants will value.

 A good book title is important for marketing any book.
 But how do you choose?
 Discover tips for choosing one that works for SEO and marketing when self publishing nonfiction.